rackerlabs/support-how-to/content/cloud-servers/install-php-on-windows-server-2012-and-later.md

 with the following steps:

-1. Create a file by using a text editor and insert the following code snippit.
+1. Create a file by using a text editor and insert the following code
+snippit:

        <?php phpinfo(); ?>

-2. This code, when run, presents detailed information about the current PHP configuration of the local system.
-Save the file as **info.php** in the IIS root directory.
+2. When you run this code, it presents detailed information about the current PHP configuration of the local system.
+Save the file as **info.php** in the Internet Information Services (IIS) root directory.

    **Note**: The default IIS root directory is **C:\\inetpub\\wwwroot**.

-3. Open a Web browser and go to the following URL:
+3. Open a web browser and go to the following URL:

     http://localhost/info.php

-   With PHP successfully installed, a screen displays, which details the PHP configuration.
+   With PHP successfully installed, a screen displays that details the PHP configuration.

    **Note**: This information can be sensitive so be sure to delete the **info.php** file after the installation is successfully tested.